The Do Right Initiative: Fostering Integrity and Commitment in Nigerian Workplaces

-In this engaging session of the Do Right Initiative, industry leaders discuss the importance of integrity and commitment in the workplace, exploring the cultural challenges that hinder optimal performance.
+In this engaging session of the Do Right Initiative, industry leaders discuss the importance of integrity and commitment in the workplace, exploring cultural challenges that hinder optimal performance.
 This blog captures their insights, offering actionable strategies for fostering a culture of uprightness in Nigerian organizations.

 Introduction to the Do Right Initiative